 Two Year Old Funding

 The government has confirmed sufficient funding for all two year olds living in economically disadvantaged circumstances.
-The funding covers 15 hours of childcare a week from September 2013.
-(At present, funding covers 10 hours for 38 weeks starting the term after the child’s 2nd birthday).
+The funding covers 15 hours of childcare a week.
+(At present, funding covers 15 hours for 38 weeks starting the term after the child’s 2nd birthday).
 Families who receive a qualifying benefit are eligible to receive this funding.
 Please contact us for further information regarding eligibility criteria.

 Get In Touch